LEARN

 Outline the roles, responsibilities and procedures for detecting, analyzing, containing and mitigating security incidents.
 Regularly review and update your plan as needed based on:

 Cyber threats continue to evolve and grow each day.
 Stay updated on the threat landscape and emerging security technologies.
-Regularly review and study threat intelligence sources, go to industry conferences, and stay involved in security communities to stay informed about vulnerabilities, attack techniques and security solutions.
+Regularly review and study threat intelligence sources, go to security conferences, and join security communities to stay informed about vulnerabilities, attack techniques and security solutions.

 This effort will help you proactively mitigate threats and adopt adequate security measures.